 The material of a radiator determines how quickly a radiator can heat up and cool down, while different metals and coatings may radiate more or less heat.
 Here’s a quick summary of each radiator material:

-While some radiators have different heat-to-touch levels, with young children as well as pets around it may be an option to buy a cover, which again comes in a variety of colours and styles to suit your home.
+While some radiators have different heat-to-touch levels, with young children as well as pets around it may be an option to buy a cover, which again comes in a variety of colors and styles to suit your home.
 However, it is also important to remember that with covers you also run into issues with your radiator performing less effectively due to trapped heat.
 This would be the same if you had a sofa or any other furniture in front of your radiator.
 You can also purchase a wide range of LST (= Low Surface Temperature) radiators, which provide outstanding heat performance as well as safety in domestic and safety-critical environments.

 With the ever-expanding choice and advances in radiators, you can now browse through a wide range of designer radiators.
 Designers radiators come in many different shapes, sizes, styles and looks, each giving your room a stylish and slick finish to fit in with your room layout.
 Design can also be a factor when choosing the right radiator for you, each design and style coming at varying prices through different manufacturers.